Still All Down Hill

 My focus is on the coming inflection point when the rate of change in high-frequency economic data starts to become less negative.
 That usually coincides with a bottom in the stock market.
 The only caveat for this cycle is that we have had unprecedented monetary stimulus from the Federal Reserve intended to manipulate market prices higher.
 Therefore, markets may have more difficulty discounting this inflection point than they did in the past.
 Regardless, when we do see the rate of change become less negative, it will be a new positive for risk assets, but we are not there yet.

 Lots of services offer investment ideas, but few offer a comprehensive top-down investment strategy that helps you tactically shift your asset allocation between offense and defense.
-That is how The Portfolio Architect compliments other services that focus on the bottom-ups security analysis of REITs, CEFs, ETFs, dividend-paying stocks and other securities.
+That is how The Portfolio Architect compliments other services that focus on the bottom-ups security analysis of REITs, CEFs, ETFs, dividend-paying stocks, and other securities.

 The Portfolio Architect was defensively positioned at the beginning of this year in anticipation of the bear market that followed, but were you?
 If not, consider a two-week free trial to see how it may help you be better positioned for the next major turning point in the markets.